-The Music Department at Woodlands International College strives to provide opportunities for all students to enjoy, learn and participate in music.
+The Music Department at Woodlands International College strives to provide opportunities for all students to enjoy, learn and participate in the musical arts, from singing to instrumental exposure as well as looking as the theory of music, a touch on historical aspects of music, from the traditional to modern as well as from a variety of cultural aspects.
 Playing and listening to music enriches our lives and we encourage all of our students to explore this wonderful art form.

 Students in the Junior College attend Class Music Lessons once a week.
 During these lessons they perform, create, listen and respond to music.
-Further to this, all Junior College students are given a turn, on a rotation basis, to explore musical instruments in small groups.
-Exploratory courses are offered for the following orchestral instruments:
+Further to this, all Junior College students are given opportunities to explore musical instruments such as the hand drums, recorder, xylophone and marimbas.